Department: HQ – Headquarters

 - Work with Advancement team and relevant departmental staff to develop event theme and program and assist in securing or preparing feature program speakers as needed.

-- Export invitation lists from Salesforce, and track invitations and responses in database.
+- Track invitations and responses in Salesforce database.

 - Arrange for appropriate event space.